jindal013/jaxformer-website-v2/_pages/sharded.md

 {% include figure.liquid path="assets/img/sharded/2.png" class="img-fluid" %}

 That concludes an introduction to distributed training in JAX.
-These principles are then scaled up across higher-dimensional arrays to form the basis of modern distributed techniques including data, pipeline and tensor parallelism.
+These principles are then scaled across higher-dimensional arrays to form the basis of modern distributed techniques including data, pipeline and tensor parallelism.

 ## Data Parallelism